mjbradvica/SimpleDomain/README.md

 }
 ```

+The "AppendDomainEvent" method is virtual.
+You may override it to your liking.

 > Aggregate Roots are a more specialized kind of entity that serve as an entry point to a model in your application.

 ### Domain Events

-Domain Events in SimpleDomain need to be inherited from the [IDomainEvent](https://github.com/mjbradvica/SimpleDomain/blob/master/source/SimpleDomain/Common/IDomainEvent.cs) interface.
+Domain Events in ClearDomain need to be inherited from the [IDomainEvent](https://github.com/mjbradvica/ClearDomain/blob/master/source/ClearDomain/Common/IDomainEvent.cs) interface.
 This is an empty constraint used to enforce that all domain events are classes.

 ```csharp
 public class CardUpdated : IDomainEvent